 To discuss if counselling may be helpful to you and to book an initial assessment, please get in touch.

-Subsequent sessions are 50 minutes, weekly (on the same day and time) and the fee is £45.
+Subsequent sessions are 50 minutes, weekly (on the same day and time).
+The fee is:

 Fees are paid weekly with cash or BACS.